 For a fuller discussion about who are the anointed, please see the commentary on the False Anointed.

 Another example can be found at 1 Peter 1:10-11, which reads in this Bible:

 ‘When it comes to salvation, the Prophets looked and searched for this loving-care that’s being shown to you.
 They tried, through the spirit of anointing that was in them to determine the exact time and circumstances of the sufferings of the Anointed One and of his being glorified, which they knew about even back then.’

 You see, other Bibles say it was the Spirit of Christ that was in the ancient Prophets.
 Yet the verse just uses the word for anointed, and translating it into English as ‘Christ’ is just an assumption of the translator.
 This may be undesirable to readers who understand that Jesus only became the Christ or the Anointed at his baptism.

-Perhaps Peter was saying that the spirit of their anointing as prophets, priests, and kings compelled them to seek understanding about the foretold coming of Jesus.
+The context of Peter’s words could easily be saying that the spirit of their anointing as prophets, priests, and kings is what compelled them to look forward to Jesus’ coming.
 Indeed, if you check the wording of that verse in Greek, you’ll see that there’s no ‘the’ (greek: ‘ho’) before the first christou (anointed).
 That word would be required if Peter was actually talking about the Spirit of the Christ (or the Anointed One).
 However, ‘the’ is nowhere to be found.

 So consistently using the word ‘anointed’ can clarify the meaning of certain verses.
 That’s why we’ve chosen to translate it the same way each time.